By-Laws of the Amateur Astronomers Association of New York

 The amount of the annual dues shall be determined by the Board of Directors, provided, however, that any increase in the amount shall be subject to the approval of the majority of valid votes cast at a meeting of the members or in a mail referendum of the members.

 Amendment of this section requires membership approval (cf Article IX).

 Members of the Association shall be entitled to receive the Association’s periodical publications and announcements of special programs, attend Association meetings, participate in special programs, vote in elections and referenda, attend meetings of the Board of Directors, serve on committees, including the nominating committee, and serve on the Board of Directors.

 The Association shall have a Board of Directors which shall consist of not more than eighteen and not less than fifteen members, the number to be determined by the Board of Directors from time to time, and each shall be a member of the Association.

 One third of the Board of Directors shall be elected at each annual meeting of the Association (cf Article VII), to serve for a term of three years beginning at noon on the June 1 following their election.

 Section 2 – Meetings

 The Board of Directors shall meet no less than four times in each year – June 1 through May 31.
-These meetings will be held at the Association’s Headquarters, unless this is precluded by unusual circumstances.
 A special meeting may be called by the President or by any four members of the Board of Directors.